khinds10/XBox360Arcade/README.md

 ![Wiring Diagram](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/Schematic.png "Wiring Diagram")

-##### Prepare all the illuminated buttons for mouting in the cabinet.
+##### Prepare all the illuminated buttons for mounting in the cabinet.
 Make sure all the wires are color coded for ease of construction, illumination lights as black and red.
-Bound all the wires together so that the entire set of buttons receieves power for illumination.
+Bound all the wires together so that the entire set of buttons receives power for illumination.

 ![Prepare Illuminated Buttons for mounting](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/31.jpg "Prepare Illuminated Buttons for mounting")